dohliam/xsampa/README.md

 Xsampa.js converts [X-SAMPA](https://en.wikipedia.org/wiki/X-SAMPA) text into equivalent Unicode [IPA symbols](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet).
 It has no dependencies and should work in any browser with JavaScript enabled.
 It is designed to work locally and does not require access to a command-line or an internet connection.
 It also has a [handy API](#api) allowing you to get arbitrary IPA text by linking directly to an X-SAMPA string in the URL.

 The main purpose of xsampa.js is to allow easy input of IPA without the need to install any special software, input methods, or command-line tools, and in circumstances where it may not be possible to get online.
+It also makes it easy to input IPA on mobile devices like phones where this would otherwise be difficult without special software.

 ## Usage